 followed the apostles, namely Paul and helped however he could, often

-lending his skill in the written word and in his profession as a physician
+lending his skill in the written word, and as a physician he tended to the

-to the sick and ailing.
+sick and injured.
 Luke was the only person who wrote his own gospel,

 whereas the rest probably received help, most being uneducated.
 Luke always

-knew what to do in any situation of injury and disease, probably taking care
+knew what to do in any enfeebled situation, probably taking care

 of Paul more than once after a whipping, cleaning his wounds.